 In parent-child enmeshment, the parent sees the child as an extension of themselves.
 The child exists only to meet the parent's needs.

-Let’s look at the signs of mother-son enmeshment to get a clear picture of what it looks like.
-You’re likely looking at mother-son enmeshment if you see most of these signs in a mother-son relationship.
+Let’s examine the signs of mother-son enmeshment to gain a clear understanding of what it entails.
+You’re likely experiencing mother-son enmeshment if you observe most of these signs in a mother-son relationship.

 1. You’re the center of your mother’s world